safalsigdel/safalsigdel.github.io/_posts/2022-04-15-Apple's M2 chips and the computers they'll power detailed in new leak.md

 <img src='https://cdn.vox-cdn.com/thumbor/COIGrRQ7WTPaMHy_2pyCSXXxP3k=/0x0:2560x1440/1200x800/filters:focal(1076x516:1484x924)/cdn.vox-cdn.com/uploads/chorus_image/image/70751207/2022_3_8_apple_177_10_17_28.0.jpg' width='700px' /><br/>
 Apple is reportedly working on nine new Macs featuring its upcoming M2 processors, according to Bloomberg's Mark Gurman.
-These rumors come hot on the heels of Apple releasing the Mac Studio, and its announcement that the the M1 Ultra would be the last chip in its current-gen lineup.
+These rumors come hot on the heels of Apple releasing the Mac Studio and its announcement that the M1 Ultra would be the last chip in its current-gen lineup.
 <a href='https://www.theverge.com/2022/4/14/23026073/apple-m2-silicon-macbook-air-pro-mac-mini-rumors'> Source <a/>